the1lab/1lab/src/Cat/Diagram/Product/Indexed.lagda.md

 ## As limits

-In the particular case where $I$ is a groupoid, e.g. because it arises as the space of objects of a univalent category, an indexed product for
+In the particular case where $I$ is a groupoid, e.g. because it arises as the space of objects of a [[univalent category]], an indexed product for
 $F : I \to \cC$ is the same thing as a limit over $F$, considered as a functor $\rm{Disc}{I} \to \cC$.
 We can not lift this restriction: If
 $I$ is not a groupoid, then its path spaces $x = y$ are not necessarily